Mid-State Music Teachers Association

 Preparation Guidelines

-• Performers should wear concert attire: Dresses, skirts, or dress pants for girls; Dress pants and a buttoned-down shirt for boys.
+• Performers should wear concert attire: dresses, skirts, or dress pants for girls; dress pants and a button-down shirt for boys.
 No jeans or shorts are permitted.

 Performance Guidelines